frasercrossman/frasercrossman.github.io/_posts/2018-01-28-hijacking-ethereum-mining.md

 During 2017, public attention turned to the money-crazed frenzy surrounding Bitcoin.
 Browser-based cryptocurrency mining became a significant concern amongst many as malicious sites attempted to run JavaScript miners in the user’s browser at their expense.
 Successful mining of any cryptocurrency depends principally on hash rate; a metric difficult to maximise with JavaScript.
-This incredible searge in public attention in cryptocurrencies fueled monstrous growth in their value, incentivising evermore nefarious and ingenious ways of mining for profit.
+This incredible surge in public attention in cryptocurrencies fueled monstrous growth in their value, incentivising evermore nefarious and ingenious ways of mining for profit.

 Another emerging trend that we can expect to see accelerate in 2018 is the prolific growth and effects of botnets.